-3.31 Water Hygiene - Control of Legionella
+3.31 Water Hygiene - Control of Legionella\

-Under the Health & Safety at Work Act (1974) and the Control of Substances Hazardous to Health Regulations (2002) the School has a duty to consider risk from legionella bacteria which may affect staff, pupils and members of the public on site, through the hot/cold water services and systems.
+Under the Health & Safety at Work Act (1974) and the Control of Substances Hazardous to Health Regulations (2002) the School has a duty to consider risk from legionella bacteria which may affect colleagues, pupils, and members of the public on site, through the hot/cold water services and systems.
 This requires them to take suitable and sufficient precautions.

-The School's Director of Support Operations is the current Legionella duty holder.
+The School's Director of Operations & Estates is the current Legionella duty holder.